A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

 The concept of an \emph{exotic sphere} originates from John Milnor's pioneering work in the 1950s \cite{mi}.
-Milnor introduced a family of 7-dimensional manifolds, known as exotic spheres, which are homeomorphic but not diffeomorphic to the standard 7-dimensional sphere.
+Milnor introduced a family of 7-dimensional manifolds that are homeomorphic but not diffeomorphic to the standard 7-dimensional sphere, then termed exotic spheres.
 More broadly, the term \emph{exotic manifold} refers to a smooth manifold $M'$ that is homeomorphic but not diffeomorphic to another smooth manifold $M$.
+In \cite{speranca2016pulling}, building on the work of \cite{duran2001pointed} and \cite{rigas1996hopf}, Sperança introduced a general method for constructing exotic manifolds $M'$ from a \emph{classical} or \emph{standard} realization $M$, establishing a correspondence between their \emph{invariant} geometries.\footnote{Notably, in the aforementioned works, this concept generalizes the construction of an exotic sphere by Gromoll and Meyer in \cite{gromoll1974exotic}; see, e.g., Example \ref{ex:gm-revisited}.}

-In \cite{sperancca2016pulling}, building on the work of \cite{duran2001pointed} and \cite{rigas1996hopf}, Sperança introduced a general method for constructing exotic manifolds $M'$ from a \emph{classical} or \emph{standard} realization $M$, establishing a correspondence between their \emph{invariant} geometries.
-Let $\mathcal{P}$ be a principal $G$-manifold with a principal action $\bullet$, where $G$ is a compact Lie group, and suppose that there exists another action on $\mathcal{P}$ that commutes with $G$, denoted by $\star$.
-Assume that $\mathcal P$ with this $G$-action $\star$ is also a $G$-principal manifold.
+Let $P$ be a smooth manifold which is the total space of a $G$-principal bundle whose principal $G$-action is denoted by $\bullet$, where $G$ is a \emph{compact} Lie group.
+Suppose that there exists another $G$-action on $P$, denoted by $\star$, which commutes with $\bullet$ and is free, making $P$, equipped with this $G$-action, the total space of another $G$-principal bundle.
 Let $M$ and $M'$ be the orbit spaces for the $\bullet$ and $\star$ actions, respectively.
-We summarize these relationships in the following diagram, which we term a \emph{$\star$-diagram}:
+We have the following $G$-principal bundles' diagram, which we term a \emph{$\star$-diagram}: